persinammon2/attendance-checker/README.md

-# attendy7
+# Attendance Tracker

-Hacked an attendance taker for Tech Firm Leadership class :]
+This program was written for a technology entrepreneurship class, and placed second out of 5-6 teams.

+## Dependencies

+- JavaScript
+- Google Workspace API

+## User Flow

 1. Students download any QR Scanner app.
-2. Owner creates a QR code.
+2. Teacher generates a QR code by using link to set a custom password.
    a.
-Code prompts sending email with secret password as title.
+Email is sent with password as title to each student on roster.
    b.
-Students write in name as message.
+Students email name as message.
-3. Google Script automatically reads emails in inbox and timestamps attendance.
+3. Class-specific gmail inbox has script that monitors emails in inbox and writes student name and timestamp to Google Sheet.

-Things could add:
+## Potential Improvements

-Sending back confirmation email to students.
+- Sending back confirmation email to students
-Cleaning spreadsheet so keeps running total of attendance.
+- Adding metrics like running total of attendance per student
-Making github pg spiffier with form submission so generates QR code in site.

-Overall quick&easy and difficult for students to game.